shannengeller/AdventCalendarOfCode/README.md

-Since I'm on break from college classes for the rest of the month of decemeber and beginning of January, I thought this would be something super fun to do!
+Since I'm on break from college classes for the rest of the month of Decemeber and beginning of January, I thought this would be something super fun to do!
 And something to keep my coding skills fresh!

 I am really excited to try all of these.....